Connway/Shibboleth/README.txt

 ==========================

 Includes Visual Studio 2015 solution/project files and should compile out of the box.
-Once done building, run workingdir/App/copy_dlls.bat before running.
+Once done building, run workingdir/App/copy_dlls_and_exe.bat and "workingdir/App/copy_lua_dll.bat [debug/release] [32/64]" before running.
 Otherwise the engine won't be able to find the DLLs it needs in order to run.

 =============
     NOTES